Rogue One Succeeds Where The Force Awakens Fails

 The most rabid TFA fans and apologists are particularly protective of their pet favourite, Rey.
 Any criticism or commentary that undermines Rey’s position as a strong, female protagonist is attacked or ignored: the stakes are high and very personal.
 Surprisingly, barely a year after Rey’s appearance, Jyn has come along and completely surpassed her in every way.
 Thanks to reshoots and rethinking, Jyn is no cold, sarcastic, dead-eyed mercenary, but actually has a personal stake in the issue of both the Death Star and the wider struggle of the Rebellion against the Empire.
 Raised in a dissident atmosphere by Saw Gererra, her skill-set is exactly what you would expect.
 Nothing Jyn accomplishes or is capable of in the film seems unsupported by either logic or her background – anyone who would claim the same of Rey is either willfully blind or dishonest.
 The loss of her father pains her and drives her on – when she loses him a second time her reasons for wanting to see the mission through are completely understandable.
 I remain as unconvinced of Rey’s motivations as I do of the permanently confused look on Daisy Ridley’s face in TFA.
 Jyn is a stronger, more rounded, more grounded character, faults and all, than Rey will likely turn out to be after three entire films.

 Rogue One, despite missing so many of the central saga elements that I mentioned above, manages simultaneously to feel more connected to the other Star Wars films than TFA as well as adding more to the lore of the universe.
 Even many of TFA’s fans will admit it suffers from a lack of originality: familiar vehicle types get new paint jobs, super-weapon ideas are recycled, information is secreted away on droids.
-What little detail TFA has added to the canon (Knight of Ren, rathtars, Church of the Force, the planets Takodana and Jakku) is fleshed out almost entirely in supplementary material as opposed to in the film itself.
+What little detail TFA has added to the canon (Knights of Ren, rathtars, Church of the Force, the planets Takodana and Jakku) is fleshed out almost entirely in supplementary material as opposed to in the film itself.
 On the other hand, Rogue One provides a glimpse at the fledgling, unconfident Rebel Alliance prior to Episode 4 and the “first victory” alluded to in the opening crawl.
 It addresses the issue of the Death Star’s “fatal flaw” in a believable way.
 Our view of the Empire is expanded, its internal machinations and the politics surrounding the Death Star’s construction is explored.
 The enormous power of the Death Star is made more personal, tangible, and terrifying – rather than a ball of sparks exploding in space.
 A new villain is introduced and an two existing ones are given a chance to grace the screen at the height of their powers.
 Rogue One, even with its copious nods, fan service and easter eggs, adds to Star Wars far more than TFA, within the confines of a fairly self-contained story.
 I would argue that TFA subtracts as much as it adds…but that argument could serve as the basis for an entire additional article.

 As mentioned previously, the Force is not mentioned much in Rogue One.
 This is entirely appropriate given the time period being depicted, following the erasure of the Jedi order.
 The Empire’s oppressive hand is everywhere, including Jedha, where the former Guardians of the Whills are left without a purpose after the Temple of Kyber is destroyed.
 Despite the limited role the Force plays, great respect towards it is given, primarily in person of Chirrut and to a far great extend than that shown by TFA.
 From Rey’s completely sudden mastery of everything she tries, to eye-rolling jokes at its expense, to vague meanderings and evasions from a dried-apricot Yoda stand-in, the Force is undermined at every step during TFA’s script.
 Better to use the Force sparingly than to treat it with such a lack of care.